Judy Warner: Could you tell us briefly about your career path and where you work now?

 Clemmons: Yes, there are a handful of us that are regular contributors.
 It’s a quick and easy way to get a question answered from your peers and get a little bit of help.
 I would highly recommend it to anyone who doesn’t use it now.
 It’s very helpful.

 Warner: Randy, thanks so much for sharing your experience and history and especially for all the rich contributions you make to PCB designers, and Altium users in particular!
-I sincerely hope that what you’ve shared will inspire others to become active participants in their local design community, or perhaps even start a user group.
+I sincerely hope that what you’ve shared will inspire others to become participants in their local design community, or perhaps even start a user group.